-Top solutions from each category are championed in all major global forums including: the United Nations General Assembly, G20 Summit, APEC Summit, IMF & World Bank annual meetings, Davos annual meetings as well as distributed through global publications and media partners.
+Top solutions from each category are championed in all major global forums including: the Innovation Olympics Festival, the United Nations General Assembly, the G20 Summit, the IMF & World Bank annual meetings, the Davos meetings as well as distributed through global publications and media partners.

 The issues, which define the 21st century are unfolding daily.
 As populations grow and urban centers expand, humanity’s mutual needs increasingly collide.
 Clean water, fresh air, renewable energy and climate change are challenges confronting all nations collectively.
 Coming up with the solutions will take an inter-disciplinary approach.

 Most importantly, solutions will not come from government heads—or, at least not from government heads alone.